ddlaws0n/perfect-pitch/docs/LUCIA_AUTH_PLAN.md

 - [`docs/ARCHITECTURE.md`](./ARCHITECTURE.md) for the existing system overview.
 - [`docs/D1_DATABASE_PLAN.md`](./D1_DATABASE_PLAN.md) for the D1 database schema which will be extended.

+## 1.A Development Tooling & Workflow

+This project adheres to specific tooling and workflow guidelines:

+- **Package Manager:** All project operations **must** use `pnpm`.
+This includes installing dependencies, running scripts, etc.
+- **Cloudflare Worker Types:**
+  - Cloudflare Worker types are generated using the command `wrangler types`.
+  - Whenever Cloudflare Wrangler is updated, or changes are made that might affect worker types, run `pnpm run type-check` (or the relevant script for `tsc`) to refresh types and perform a type check.
+  - **Crucially, the `@cloudflare/workers-types` package MUST NOT BE USED.** This package has been replaced by the `wrangler types` generation approach.
+- **Testing Framework:** The project uses **Vitest** for all testing purposes.
+- **Network Mocking:** Network requests in tests are mocked using **Mock Service Worker (MSW)**, specifically with `@mswjs/interceptors`.

 ## 2. Research (Action Required)

 **Objective:** To confirm Lucia Auth's suitability, best practices, and specific integration patterns for Cloudflare Workers and Cloudflare D1.

-**Status:** Direct research using MCP tools (Perplexity, Firecrawl) could not be performed in the current "Architect" mode.
+**Status:** The SPARC Orchestrator can initiate research tasks (e.g., using Perplexity or context7) to obtain the most up-to-date and relevant documentation.
+Direct research using MCP tools (Perplexity, Firecrawl) by other modes may also be an option.

 **Action Required:**

-- The development team should conduct research on Lucia Auth, focusing on:
+- The development team, potentially assisted by the SPARC Orchestrator, should conduct research on Lucia Auth, focusing on:
   - Official documentation and examples for Cloudflare Workers/Pages.
   - Community packages or adapters for Cloudflare D1 (e.g., `@lucia-auth/adapter-d1`).
   - Best practices for session management, password hashing (e.g., Argon2id, scrypt), and security in a serverless context with Lucia.